Differentiating $L_\infty$ groupoids: Abstract

 \section{Abstract}

-Differentiating an $n$-groupoid via the differential-geometric fat point a priori only yielads a presheaf of graded manifolds.
-In this article we prove that this presheaf is representable by the tangent complex of the $n$-groupoid.
-As an immediate consequence we obtain that the tangent complex carries the structure of a Lie $n$-algebroid.
+La différenciation d'un n-groupoïde de Lie via l'analgoue différentio-géométrique des points proches a priori ne donne qu'un pré-faisceau de variétés graduées.
+Dans cet article, nous démontrons que ce pré-faisceau est représentable par le complexe tangent du n-groupoïde de Lie.
+En conséquence immédiate, nous obtenons que le complexe tangent d'un tel n-groupoïde porte la structure d'une n-algèbre de Lie. \\ \\ Differentiating a Lie $n$-groupoid via the differential-geometric fat point a priori only yields a presheaf of graded manifolds.
+In this article, we prove that this presheaf is representable by the tangent complex of the Lie $n$-groupoid.
+As an immediate consequence, we obtain that the tangent complex carries the structure of a Lie $n$-algebroid.

 \keywords{Lie $n$-groupoids, $L_\infty$-groupoids, $L_\infty$-algebroids, Lie $n$-algebroids, simplicial manifolds, graded manifolds, differentiation, d.g. manifolds}

 \subjclass[2020]{Primary 58H05, 58A50; Secondary 55U10,18N65}